nex3z/ToggleButtonGroup/README.md

     app:animationEnabled="true"/>
 ```

-Use `textButtons` attribute to add buttons with the text in the specified string array.
+Use `textButtons` attribute to add buttons with the text from the specified string array.

 ```xml
 <resources>